 The story of my language epistemology seems fairly straightforward.
 I am a middle class, White girl, raised by two parents who are both college educated.
 What, if any, language challenges could I have faced growing up, attending school, and working as a teacher?
 As it turns out, quite a few.
 Not only am I a middle class, White girl, but I am a Southern middle class, White girl.
 Instead of getting a shopping cart at the grocery store, we always put our food in a buggy.
 Whenever we were getting ready to leave our house on Sunday mornings, we were fixin’ to go to church.
 Any verbalized criticism was prefaced or followed by “bless his/her heart.”

 During my childhood, though, things began to change in my community.
 Many out-of-state companies moved to Georgia, bringing many of their out-of-state employees.
 New friends from Michigan and New York often criticized the way native Southerners speak.
 I remember my aunt telling us she felt very insulted and left a restaurant when the waitress said she would never be able to understand “people down here.”
+At the same time, new friends from different countries moved into our communities, speaking new languages I had never heard before.
+Their language practices also existed on the margins as many stores, restaurants, and schools operated under an “English Only” policy.

 Reading this, you would think I would be overwhelmed by the injustice of it all.
 The fact that another group of people came to my home and told me my way of speaking was wrong should engender feelings of anger and indignation.
-These experiences should empower me to stand up for my linguistic rights as well as those of others, but that is not what happened.
+To see my new friends discriminated against because they spoke languages other than English should have empowered me to stand up for my linguistic rights as well as those of others, but that is not what happened.
 Instead, I turned to those more linguistically marginalized than me, and I criticized their ways of speaking.

 I have, since then, evolved, but I cannot truly understand how my paradigms regarding language have shifted until I examine my past language experiences.
 I have divided my story into three acts.
-Act One, called Conventional Wisdom, explores the time in my life when one correct way of speaking English dominated my attitude about language.
-Act Two, called Language Awakening, analyzes events which began to change and evolve my attitude about language.
-Act Three, called Language Renaissance, discusses my current attitudes about language.
+Act One, called Othered English, describes an incident in my early childhood which caused me to internalize negative attitudes about my own ways of speaking.
+Act Two, called Conventional Wisdom, explores the time in my life when I subscribed to an English-only way of thinking.
+Act Three, called Language Awakening, analyzes events which began to change and evolve my attitude about language.
 Finally, I conclude with what I have learned and make recommendations for teachers.
-But first, I begin by deconstructing some of the terminology surrounding language variation.

-The Problem with Standard English